wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-cloudappdiscovery-security-and-privacy-considerations.md

 The unprocessed metadata and the analyzed metadata are stored for up to 180 days.
 In addition, customers can choose to capture the analyzed metadata in an Azure blob storage account of their choosing.
 This is useful for offline analysis of metadata as well as longer retention of the data.

-## Accessing the data using the Azure portal
+## Accessing the data using the Azure Management Portal

-In an effort to keep the metadata collected secure, by default only global administrators of the tenant have access to the Cloud App Discovery feature in the Azure portal. <br>
+In an effort to keep the metadata collected secure, by default only global administrators of the tenant have access to the Cloud App Discovery feature in the Azure Management Portal. <br>
 However, administrators can choose to delegate this access to other users or groups.